 Available to veterans and members of the military, VA home loans give military buyers the ability to finance 100% of a home at low VA mortgage rates.
 Unlike other 100% financing programs, though, VA loans default at a very low rate.

-The VA mortgage program allows for "no money down" home loans.
+The VA mortgage program allows for POST.
 It's among the program's most popular features.

 However, despite few VA borrowers having "skin in the game", VA mortgages default at the lowest rate of all major lending options -- including prime loans made via Fannie Mae and Freddie Mac.